atsushieno/aap-juce/README.md

 There are existing sample projects listed earlier on this documentation, and to port an existing plugin project (or even if you are going to create a new JUCE plugin project), it is easier to create new project based off of those existing ones, making changes to your plugin specifics.

-The best way to find out what you should make changes can be found by:
+The best way to find out what you should make changes can be found e.g. by:

 ```
 diff -u aap-juce-witte-eq/ aap-juce-chow-phaser/
 diff -u aap-juce-witte-eq/app aap-juce-chow-phaser/app
+diff -ur aap-juce-witte-eq/app/src aap-juce-chow-phaser/app/src -x cpp
 ```

-are some important bits:
+There are some important bits:

 - JUCE needs some changes.
 [JUCE-support-Android-CMake.patch](JUCE-support-Android-CMake.patch) is applied if you build those ports with `make`.
 - The plugin's top level `CMakeLists.txt` : we need `Standalone` plugin build (as no other formats are supported, and on Android it is built as a shared library).
-Also there are handful of
 - `app/CMakeLists.txt` has plugin-specific information, as well as references to JUCE subdirectories.

 A typical porting trouble we encounter is that even if the activity launches, it shows an empty screen.